vessels-tech/papers/mywell/paper/paper.md

 From our workshops and field trials, we show how farmers can use MyWell to gain visibility into the groundwater situation, and examine the limitations of this technology, along with areas for improvement.

-Adressing these shortcomings is crucial to scaling up MyWell to more communities and application in larger groundwater management projects.
+Addressing these shortcomings is crucial to scaling up MyWell to more communities and application in larger groundwater management projects.
 We are actively working on features to improve MyWell for both researchers and BJs, as well as looking for partnerships with ther NGOs and governments to share water data together, this will foster new opportunities in groundwater management and further contribute to improving the groundwater situation.

 ----

 ## Definitions

 - **WaterShed:** __TODO__